-What should you do if you find a snake in your house?
+What should I do if I find a snake in my house?

-How can you keep snakes away?
-Are there ways to do it naturally?
+How can I keep snakes away?
+Are there ways to do it naturally and humanely?

 Are snake repellants or ammonia, mothballs, vinegar, lime or sulfur effective at keeping snakes away?
-What smells do they not like?
+What smells do snakes not like?